Geovation/geovation.github.io/_posts/2020-03-31-ethical-hacking-startups.md

 Hacking in the field of computer security refers to exploiting system vulnerabilities and compromising security controls to gain unauthorized or inappropriate access to system resources.
 It involves modifying system or application features to achieve a goal outside its creator's original purpose.

+It’s a common belief that hacking is illegal on principle, which isn’t the case if a system owner willingly and knowingly grants access.
+In fact, many private entities and government agencies hire hackers to help maintain their system’s security.

+Hackers are divided into three types - white, black, and grey hat.
+Their motives and legality of their actions are two main factors that determine what type of hacker an individual is.
+Ethical hackers are white hat.

 ## What are Hackers testing?

-Web applications are an integral component of online business.
-However, they are also vulnerable to more sophisticated threats and attack vectors.
+Web applications are an integral component of any company's online business.
+They are the equivalent of a digital business card to introduce the company, its services, and the latest news.
+However, they are also vulnerable to basic and sophisticated threats and attack vectors.
 In order to assess organization’s security against web-application attacks, hackers use a methodology that allows them to plan each step in detail to increase their chances of successfully hacking the applications.

 There are various methodologies which are used as references for performing a web attack, namely [PTES][ptes] (Penetration Testing Execution Standard), [OWASP][owasp] (Open Web Application Security Protocol) and [OSSTMM][osstmm] (Open Source Security Testing Methodology Manual) – The major points are listed below.